Juju075/symfony-devops/README.md

 Here are some problems that Docker can resolve when deploying applications:<br><br>

+<b>Dependency Management: </b><br>

-Dependency Management: Docker allows you to package your application and its dependencies into a container.
+Docker allows you to package your application and its dependencies into a container.
 This ensures that the application will run consistently,<br>
 regardless of the environment in which it is deployed.

 <b>Portability:</b> <br>